Canning Basics

 How to measure food acidity levels

 Determining the acidity level of preserves requires using pH measuring tools, either pH strips or pH meter.
 While pH strips offer a cost-effective and simple to use option, they lack accuracy and precision.
-On the other hand, pH meters, though more expensive significantly more complicated to use, provide accurate readings.
+On the other hand, pH meters, though more expensive and significantly more complicated to use, provide accurate readings.

 How to avoid contamination of preserves when using open kettle canning method?